FonsterMeister/IoT-Project/README.md

 ```

 #### `main.py`
-This file contain several functions. `get_value()` provides the data the sensor is detecting which is either a 1 if the door is open or 0 if it is closed. `send_trigger()` sends a trigger to the server to fetch the image from the camera and publish it to the discord server. `send_value` handles the data gained from the sensor and if the state of the door has changed, the data is published to Adafruit, and if the door is open, `send_trigger()` is called.
-The main function continuosly loops `send_value()`.
+This file contains several functions. `get_value()` provides the data the sensor is detecting which is either a 1 if the door is open or 0 if it is closed. `send_trigger()` sends a trigger to the server to fetch the image from the camera and publish it to the discord server. `send_value` handles the data gained from the sensor and if the state of the door has changed, the data is published to Adafruit, and if the door is open, `send_trigger()` is called.
+The main function continuously loops `send_value()`.
 ```python=
 import time                   # Allows use of time.sleep() for delays from mqtt import MQTTClient   # For use of MQTT protocol to talk to Adafruit IO